Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

 Sarah is registered with the Bar Council as able to accept work under the Public Access scheme.

 Chambers and Partners 2018, Social Housing (Band 3).
-Described as well versed across all aspects of landlord and tenant law, with particular expertise in antisocial behaviour cases.
-She is widely praised for her advocacy skills and highly respected for her leading commentary on housing law and judicial review proceedings.
+Described as well versed across all aspects of landlord and tenant law, with particular expertise in anti-social behaviour cases and complex possession proceedings.
+She is widely praised for her advocacy skills and highly respected for her leading commentary on housing law and judicial reviews.
 Her complementary acumen in public law matters buttresses her enviable practice.

 Leading Junior (Social Housing), Legal 500, 2017.
 Described as “[a] very confident advocate, who ensures she always delivers a good service.”